matplo/heppy/README.md

 - in the `cpptools/src` directory create your code/directory - should be easy to follow from one of the other
 - edit `cpptools/src/CMakeLists.txt` as needed
 - run `./scripts/setup.sh --rebuild` or `./cpptools/scripts/build_cpptools.sh`

+# contributing

+Please fork and make a pull request.
+Please let us know if you are using this code - we are very much open for collaboration - email us at heppy@lbl.gov